darktable-org/dtdocs/content/module-reference/processing-modules/demosaic.md

 _photosite_color_ is not meant to be used for image processing.
 It takes the raw photosite data and presents it as red, blue or green pixels.
 This is designed for debugging purposes in order to see the raw data and can assist with analysis of errors produced by the other demosaic algorithms.

 _monochrome_ is only available for monochrome cameras.

-# capture sharpen
-Capture sharpening (CS) recovers details lost due to in-camera or lens blurring which can be caused by diffraction, the anti-aliasing filter or other sources of gaussian-type blur.
-CS is done inside the demosaic module as some parts of the algorithm require raw cfa data, the sharpening itself is done on demosaiced RGB data.
-It is available for bayer, xtrans and monochrome sensors.

-CS is not intended to be used as a general sharpening / local contrast enhancing tool, it should be understood as a way to increase micro-contrast in structures with lots of detail and leads to better results for further processing.
-Excellent examples would be details of surfaces like wood, brick walls, hair ...

-Prerequisites for optimal results are
-- decent white balance parameters (same requirement as for highlights reconstruction or demosaic), in very rare cases this could lead to inferior sharpening quality.
-- low chromatic aberration, you might want to add the [_raw chromatic aberration_](./raw-chromatic-aberrations.md) module to reduce problems, there will still likely be more and stronger halo artefacts.
-- acceptable sensor noise as that will generally be amplified by CS.
-(See _contrast sensitivity_).

-CS works in an iterative process using specialized gaussian kernels using a different sigma in the range of 0.0 -> 1.5 for every single pixel location.

-Its main parameters are

-_Iterations_
-: The strength of effect increases with more iterations, for most images a setting of 8 will be fully sufficient.

-_Radius_
-: defines the maths (sigma) for the special gaussian kernels.
-Analysis of many images (also from the RT community) show, on modern sensors using a good lens and a high quality demosaicer the radius will be in the 0.5 -> 0.8 range.
-Please note the autocalculate button on the right of the radius, a click will enforce a calculation of the radius based on raw sensor data, the underlying algorithm has been used for some time with reliable results - it might fail on images with lots of chroma noise.
-Note: Do not manually increase the radius much further as that will soon lead to halo artefacts.

-_Edge sensitivity_
-: As sensor noise principally will be amplified by CS we take care about this problem by doing an analysis of local variance, luminance and an interactive user provided threshold.
-The sharpening is applied only to regions that are considered to be safe in the analysis, the mask providing this information can be inspected by a click on the button as usual.

-   For a good default we check the image ISO and sensor readout precision as a starting point.
-   Very noisy images will require larger values than default, for very low sensor noise you can decrease the threshold to improve capture sharpening also in very dark parts of the image.

-_Corner boost/Sharp center_
-: Most lenses are sharper in the central part than the corners of the image, increasing the corner boost results in a larger per-pixel radius to be used for the CS kernels for the image corners.
-The extra radius is controlled by _corner boost_, the affected area follows a very simple model using the distance from the image center and is controlled by _sharp center_.
-Again - the mask button visualizes the effect.

 # dual demosaic algorithms